telota/quick-csr/README.rst

 ------------

-The tool takes at least one distinguished name as argument, creates a CSR according to the `PKCS #10` [pkcs10]_ specs for it, creates a key pair to sign it and saves both to disk (the CSR in the `PEM` format).
+The tool takes at least one distinguished name as argument, creates a CSR according to the `PKCS #10`_ specs for it, creates a key pair to sign it and saves both to disk (the CSR in the ``PEM`` format).
 The CSR is to be handled by a Certificate Authority, the keys are later used to unlock the delivered certificate chain, e.g. on a web server.

 .. important::

     The keys are not secured with a password, keep these in a safe location!
-    Or add a password with `openssl`.
+    Or add a password with ``openssl``.

 Configuration